caseyshields/breathe/notes.md

   - measure on-screen limb length and scale all subesequent target poses accordingly.
   - should work as long as user doesn't move closer/further from screen;
     - Oh, you could also actively scale targets periodically updating limb-lengths for any poses perpendicular to the camera direction.

+- Limb position has jitter which gives a tense feeling!
+  - we might want to use some smoothing (time average or alpha-beta) to 'soothe' this

+- Limb occlusion makes limb position jump!
+  - discard position outliers?
+  - identify sideways bodies when torso width is thin?